BlvckBytes/ctor-ensure/README.md

 }
 ```

-On the other hand, if you just need a function locally, for the specific template, you can provide it in the `template` call directly, in an inline-fashion.
+On the other hand, if you just need a function locally, for the specific template, you can provide it in the `description`'s `TemplateParameters` directly, in an inline-fashion.

 ## Contribution